-B - Humor in Poetry D - Reflections on Ice-Breaking
+- B Humor in Poetry

+- D Reflections on Ice-Breaking

-2. Nash's first job was as a
+- 2. Nash's first job was as a

+- A mail clerk

+- B bond salesman

-B - bond salesman D - magazine writer
+- C writer of advertising copy D - magazine writer

-3. The underlined word "leading" could best be replaced by
+- 3. The underlined word "leading" could best be replaced by

-A - witty B - contemporary C - prominent D - extravagant
+- A witty B contemporary C prominent D extravagant